fighting-dreamer/brew_machine/README.md

 5. check which ingredients are finished, track finished ingredients
    1. READ the ingridients
 6. start machine
-   1. initiantiate dependencies
+   1. initantiate dependencies
    2. add seed data form file
-7.  stop machine
+7.  stop machine : simple Close interrupt for us.
     1.  graceful shutdown ie. serve the one last beverage from machine from each outlet.